iyre/critter-tracker/README.md

 * Toggle buttons at the top to hide creatures that have been completed or aren't currently available.
 * Switch between nothern/southern hemispheres and lists of fish/bugs. *These buttons display the current mode.*
 * Click the clock to set a custom date/time to match your game.
+* Change the theme by clicking the moon icon.
 * Sort the list using the column headers.

 ## To Do